Richardinho/cms/stories/to-do/17-log-out-button.md

 #17  As a user, I want to be able to log out

 The user should be able to click a button to log out.
-They shoul be redirected to login page
+They should be redirected to login page

 *  GIVEN the user is logged in
 *  WHEN they click a button